Motion Search and Motion Recap

 -

-From here, you can select the Motion Recap image that you want to view in more detail.
-Here, you can see the date, time, duration of this event.
+You can select a Motion Recap image to view in detail.
+The image displays the event's date, time, and duration.
 You can also download the image.

 -